Mayorkas rushes to Texas border sector overwhelmed by migrants, admitting 'challenging situation'

 Mayorkas will meet with local officials as thousands of migrants have crowded in Del Rio

-Secretary of Homeland Security Alejandro Mayorkas is traveling to Del Rio, Texas, on Monday for a briefing on how the Biden administration is responding to a migrant surge in the area.
+Secretary of Homeland Security Alejandro Mayorkas traveled to Del Rio, Texas, on Monday for a briefing on how the Biden administration is responding to a migrant surge in the area.

-According to the Department of Homeland Security, Mayorkas will meet with "state and local partners" to address the situation, in which thousands of predominantly Haitian migrants are flooding the border.
+According to the Department of Homeland Security, Mayorkas is meeting with state and local officials to address the situation, in which thousands of predominantly Haitian migrants are flooding the border.
 Many have set up a de facto camp under a bridge to shelter from the 100-degree heat as their numbers swell and they wait to be processed by Border Patrol.

 TEXAS REP. PFLUGER VISITS DEL RIO MIGRANT CAMP AS NUMBERS SPIKE, WARNS ‘WORST IS YET TO COME’